HOA Volleyball Powerleague presented by Active Ankle

 The HOA Powerleague has been developed to provide a challenging means of encouraging in-region competition among elite teams that would ordinarily not see one another on the court very often, if at all.
 Top-level teams by necessity must seek out the best competitive opportunities, in order to develop and maintain maximum levels of performance.
 This quite often, necessitates travel to outlying regions where many high quality events have been developed.
 This can be costly as well as time-consuming and though we are not going to eliminate or discourage travel needs, the Powerleague will provide much of the same competitive opportunities for many of the teams in the HOA region without the need for such time-consuming travel.
 Noteworthy to those aspiring to compete in the coming seasons ’Junior National Volleyball Championships, the HOA Powerleagues are the first event of the year that are used to determine who receives the available region bids.

 The general play format for the Powerleague will involve three play dates, one for the qualifying tournament (QT) and two actual league play dates.
 The Qualifying Tournament will be an all day event.
 Subsequent Powerleague rounds will also involve two full days of competition.
-Each Powerleague will consist of single round robin competition.
+Each Powerleague will consist of single round robin competition, played over 2 days.

 |Qualifying Tournament (Full Day)||$ 250.00|